-Eligibility for a grant is based on demonstrated financial need, which is the difference between the college’s cost of attendance (COA) and the expected family contribution (EFC).
-Some grants, such as the Federal Pell Grant, are based solely on the EFC.
+Eligibility for a grant is based on demonstrated financial need, which is the difference between the college’s cost of attendance (COA) and the Student Aid Index (SAI), formerly known as the Expected Family Contribution or EFC.
+Some grants, such as the Federal Pell Grant, are based primarily on the SAI, though other calculations can be applied under the new FAFSA.
 Eligibility for state grants, like the Cal Grants and New York TAP Grants, often involves an income cutoff.

 Grants are usually awarded by the federal and state governments and by colleges and universities.